This post contains affiliate links. I earn money from qualifying purchases.

 One of my favorite pieces of hurricane preparedness gear is my large battery operated fan.
 I didn’t expect that it could be as powerful as it is.
 I like that it also has a light, and can be charged off of a USB cable.
 I can also use the battery of the fan to charge a cell phone in an emergency.
 I bring this with me whenever I go camping, or drive through remote areas in the summer.

-I also have this smaller rechargeable fan which I purchased after it was recommended to me by someone who works outside all day in Houston.
+I also have this smaller rechargeable fan which I purchased after it was recommended to me by a friend who works outside all day in Houston.
 If I were to purchase one fan for hurricane preparedness I would go with the larger fan, but this smaller one is really great as well.
 The battery lasts a really long time, and it can easily fit in a backpack.
 I take it with me when camping or when I film walking tours.

 Rechargeable Lights